 We believe the Future is Circular.

-In our last e-Book: Designing a Circular Future we are sharing the extensive research our editorial team has been doing on the circular economy and circular design.
+In our last e-Book about Circular Design: Designing a Circular Future we are sharing the extensive research our editorial team has been doing on the circular economy and circular design.

 The e-book features, in more than 150 pages, the key concepts and principles of circular economy, and essential glossary, benefits and strategies for circular design, together with many news and innovations we scouted at the design events around Europe and 15 interviews to designers.